brianwetzel/HW16_Token_Crowdsale/README.md

 ## Complie Contracts

-Both solidity files for Kasei Coind and the Crowdsale compiled succesfully in Remix with no bugs.
+Both solidity files for Kasei Coin and the Crowdsale compiled succesfully in Remix with no bugs.
 <br>
 ![alt=“”](EvaluationEvidence/1_compile.png)